 - Vitamin E caplets 3-5 of strong potency

-- Neroli (Citrus aurantium any variety- esp. var. amara) 3 dps
+- Neroli (Citrus aurantium any variety- esp. var. amara) 3 drops

-- Benzoin 2 dps *optional (some have sensitivities to benzoin use patch test to check)
+- Benzoin 2 drops *optional (some have sensitivities to benzoin use patch test to check)

-- Frankincense (best is boswellia sacra, but any will do) 3 dps.
+- Frankincense (best is boswellia sacra, but any will do) 3 drops.

 Apply the salve/serum two to three times a day until signs of scarring are diminished.
-This may take some time depending on the severity of the scars, stretchmarks or keloids, so don't give up too soon, as it may take months for visible reductions.
-No worries though, because this serum has powerful skin regenerative properties which will promote new cell growth diminishing the size of scars, improving natural skin color and restoring skin tissue elasticity.
+This may take some time depending on the severity of the scars, stretch marks, or keloids, so don't give up too soon, as it may take months for visible reductions.
+No worries though, because this serum has powerful skin regenerative properties which will promote new cell growth diminish the size of scars, improving natural skin color, and restoring skin tissue elasticity.

-And as an added bonus - it won't hurt the environment or even little ones, as it's made with all natural ingredients.
+And as an added bonus, it won't hurt the environment, as it's made with all-natural ingredients.